 - 2020 University of New Hampshire, Bachelor of the Arts, Psychology

-Amy H. Frechette is a self-advocate and provides program support at the Institute on Disability.
-Amy has a diagnosis of Asperger's Syndrome and brings her expertise as a self-advocate to her work with the Institute on Disability and NH-ME LEND.
-She is a strong advocate and statewide leader in the area of autism spectrum disorders, previously serving as a board member for the Autism Society of N.H. and currently as a governor-appointed self-advocate for N.H.
-Council on ASD, which is responsible for coordinating the implementation of the recommendations made in the report N.H.
-Commission on ASD.
-Amy is a 2007 graduate of the N.H.
-Family and Consumer Leadership Series.
-Amy has owned and trained her own Autism Service Dogs since 2003; her current dog is a Keeshond, Judah.
+Amy H. Frechette is an advocate and provides program support to the NH-ME LEND Program at the Institute on Disability (IOD).
+Amy has Asperger's syndrome, and her advocacy expertise contributes to her work with the IOD as well as the NH-ME LEND program.
+She is a statewide leader in autism spectrum disorders (ASD), previously serving as a board member for the Autism Society of NH.
+Amy currently serves as a governor-appointed self-advocate for the NH Council on ASD and is also a member of the Center for Neurodiversity Taskforce, Office of Diversity, Equity, and Inclusion at the University of New Hampshire.
+Amy is a 2007 graduate of the NH Leadership Series and has a service dog named Judah.